Wambugu-Muchemi/InfluxLarkbot/README.md

 2. SendAlert Function
     - based on cache funtion result, send POST request to webhook url
     - pass cache function result as payload

+<h2>Celery Implementation</h2>
+We shall use Celery as task runner and scheduler.
+We shall then define a celery beat to control number of runs for our workflow.